 The annual campaign kicks off the weekend before Memorial Day with National Safe Boating Week and continues throughout the year.

 It’s tempting to not wear a life jacket while on the water, especially on nice days.
 You want to get some sun, you think you’ll get too hot, or you think you’re a strong swimmer.
 But whether you’re going fishing or just enjoying a ride on the boat, there’s never an excuse to not wear a life jacket.
 Accidents happen in an instant.
 Make it a habit.
 Always wear a life jacket.

-Drowning was the reported cause of the death in 76 percent of all boating fatalities in 2017.
+Drowning was the reported cause of death in 77 percent of all boating fatalities

 Of those, 84 percent were reported as not wearing their life jackets